Alishan Itinerary: How to Simplify This Part of Your Trip

 Walking on the railway tracks on Shuishan Trail

-If you want to do another hike before leaving, try Shuishan Trail.
+If you want to do another hike before leaving, and you already did Sister Pond Trail and Giant Tree Trail the day before, try Shuishan Trail.
 It starts here near Chaoping Station and takes 60-90 minutes return.

 If you have the time, you could use your breakfast voucher now then check out from your hotel and walk to Alishan bus station.